-For more details, please refer to click "STUDENTS" on the top side -> Campus Life -> New Student Orientation -> Vis&Immigration -> Rules of Temporary Leave / How to Apply for Temporary Leave.
+For more details, please refer to click "ONE STOP" on the top side of our School hompage -> STUDENT LIFE -> Guidelines for International Students -> Visa&Immigration -> Temporary Leave.

 6. External Activities (Int'l Students) Policy

 Please note that Off-campus employment of any kind is not allowed, unless it is arranged by the school.
 Even if the school organizes it, you are required to get permission for part-time work from the immigration office.
 If you violate this policy, your scholarship may not be maintained.
 For more information, please contact me at studentaffairs@kdischool.ac.kr.